app2scale/hdmr-opt/README.md

   --function FUNCTION   Test function name.
   --min MIN             Lower range of the test function.
   --max MAX             Upper range of the test function.
+  --x0 X0 [X0 ...]
+Starting point x0.
   --randomInit          Initializes x0 as random numbers in the range of xs.
 Default is initializing as 0.
+  --basisFunction BASISFUNCTION
+                        Basis function that will be used in HDMR.
+Legendre or Cosine.
+Default is Cosine.
   --legendreDegree LEGENDREDEGREE
                         Number of legendre polynomial.
 Default is 7.
   --adaptive            Uses iterative method when set.
   --numClosestPoints NUMCLOSESTPOINTS
                         Number of closest points to x0.
-Default is 100.
+Default is 1000.
   --epsilon EPSILON     Epsilon value for convergence.
 Default is 0.1.
   --clip CLIP           Clipping value for updating interval (a, b).
 Default is 0.9.
+  --numberOfRuns NUMBEROFRUNS
+                        Number of test runs to calculate average error.
 ```